shiramichel/shiramichel.github.io/_news/announcement_5.md

 related_posts: false
 ---

-My in-progress research on rural educators' perspectives on GenAI was accepted as a SRC poster at ACM/SIGAPP SAC!
+My in-progress research on rural educators' perspectives on GenAI was accepted as a SRC poster at ACM/SIGAPP SAC 🎉!
 See you in Italy 🇮🇹